MBA Master of Business Administration (MBA) (Full-time)

 As an MBA student at Bristol Business School, you'll have access to dedicated rooms with WiFi and study space for individual and group work.
 You'll also be able to access the Business School's Postgraduate Resource Centre, as well as the Academic Support Centre and Executive Development Centre.

-You can take advantage of Bristol Business School facilities including a trading room with access to the Reuters 3000 Xtra trading platform.
+You can take advantage of Bristol Business School facilities including a Bloomberg trading room.
 This facility is used as part of your learning on certain optional modules.

 Get a feel for the Business Management facilities we have on offer here from wherever you are.